Asian Peanut Noodles & Pickled Slaw

 How to pickle vegetables

-Trail pickling might sound like a wild idea, but Ziplock Pickling is a creative way to preserve vegetables in the backcountry.
+Top Asian Peanut Noodles with pickled vegetables for bring a vibrant, fresh flavors to this dish.
+Ziplock Pickling is a creative way to preserve vegetables in the backcountry.
 Bringing fresh ingredients on long trips can be difficult since most fruits and vegetables spoil quickly or are too heavy to carry.
-Pickling is a method of preservation by filling a vegetable with acidity, which discourages the growth of bacteria.
-I recommend Bragg’s Organic Apple Cider Vinegar for pickling, because it has the needed 5% acidity for proper picking.

 Rehydrate with pickle juice